jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

 <section class="storycontent">
   <h1>Bona Allen Shoemakers</h1>
   <p>
-    As the rest of the nation stumbled through the Depression era, a small fiefdom flourished in the Land of Dixie &mdash; not because of King Cotton, but because of leather shoes and baseball.
+    As the rest of the nation stumbled through the Depression era, a small fiefdom flourished in the Land of Dixie&mdash;not because of King Cotton, but because of leather shoes and baseball.
   </p>

   <h2>Building Big Baseball in Small Towns </h2>